viniciusmarquesvaz/viniciusmarquesvaz/README.md

 <p align="center" >
   <samp>
-   I have studied and worked with programming for more than .
+   I have studied and worked with programming for more than 2 years .
 I have programmed in several languages, but currently I have focused on web development.
 </samp>
 <br/><br/>
 <samp>